Stockholm Appeal

-1951 Soviet stamp with the full text of the appeal.
+1951 Soviet stamp with the full text of the appeal with the Soviet War Memorial in Berlin's Treptower Park.

 The Stockholm Appeal was an initiative launched by the World Peace Council on 19 March 1950 to promote nuclear disarmament and prevent atomic war.

 Background

 On 15 March 1950, the World Peace Council approved the Stockholm Appeal, calling for an absolute ban on nuclear weapons.
 The appeal was initiated by the French physicist, communist and 1935 Nobel laureate in Chemistry Frédéric Joliot-Curie.
 About two weeks after the start of the Korean War, the initiative's first publication called Peacegram claimed that the appeal has already earned 1.5 million signatories.
 The total gathered petitions were allegedly signed by 273,470,566 persons (including the entire adult population of the Soviet Union).
 The appeal was also signed by many prominent public figures, artists, and intellectuals.
 The text of the appeal read: We demand the outlawing of atomic weapons as instruments of intimidation and mass murder of peoples.
 We demand strict international control to enforce this measure.

 We believe that any government which first uses atomic weapons against any other country whatsoever will be committing a crime against humanity and should be dealt with as a war criminal.

 We call on all men and women of good will throughout the world to sign this appeal.